anasmatic/CarND-Term3-Project3-Functional-Safety-Project/README.md

 # Functional Safety of a Lane Assistance System

-Your job will be to create functional safety documents based on what you learned in the lessons.
+My job is to create functional safety documents based on what you learned in the lessons.
 These documents are simplified versions of what a functional safety manager would create as part of a safety case.
 A safety case is a collection of documents proving that a project has made a vehicle safer.

-### Description of Repo Files

-This repo contains all the files to complete the car nanodegree functional safety project.
-We are also providing the same files in a google drive folder.
-Here is the link to the Google Drive folder: [Link to templates](https://drive.google.com/open?id=0ByaZfGJuntGTQWRpNUpuNVVGNlU)

-The repo contains a PDF file called **Project_Instructions.pdf**.
-This document gives information about how to approach the project and what is expected.
-You'll also see a project template folder.
-There are five files in the folder.
-You should use these templates to develop your solution:
+### Documents

+* **01_SafetyPlan_LaneAssistance** :

+  A safety plan provides an overall framework for a functional safety project. it contains :Purpose of the Safety Plan , Goals and Measures, Development Interface Agreement, and more...

+* **02_HazardAnalysisAndRiskAssessment**

+    There are five steps to the hazard analysis and risk assessment :
+    *  Conduct a situational analysis
+    *  Identify malfunctions
+    *  Combine situations and malfunctions and assess risk
-* 01_SafetyPlan_LaneAssistance.doc
+    *  Determine ASILs

-* 02_HazardAnalysisAndRiskAssessment.xlsx
+    * Derive safety goals

-* 03_FunctionalSafetyConcept_LaneAssistance.doc
+* **03_FunctionalSafetyConcept_LaneAssistance**

+    Helps define more depth of these info :

+    *  functional safety requirements and their attributes (ASIL, Fault Tolerant Time Interval, Safe State, Verification and Validation Acceptance Criteria)
+    *  system diagram with an updated architecture (we will provide this for you)
+    *  warning and degradation concept, which explains the warnings that the driver will receive as well as how the system will be shut down when a malfunction occurs.

-* 04_TechnicalSafetyConcept_LaneAssistance.doc
+* **04_TechnicalSafetyConcept_LaneAssistance**

+    We will go more in depth than Functional Safety Concept document, with more focus on software and hardware development, we are now diving deep into the V model

-* 05_SoftwareRequirementsAndArchitecture_LaneAssistance.doc
+* **05_SoftwareRequirementsAndArchitecture_LaneAssistance**

+    software requirements are much more specific than technical requirements.
+Software requirements specify variable names, signal paths, and software protocols and mechanisms.
+A software engineer should be able to write a program from the software requirements and software architecture.
 You will need to fill out all five of these documents in order to meet specifications.

-The repo also contains an Architecture_Diagrams folder containing visuals that you will need to complete the reports.
-These visuals are in no particular order, and you will decide in which document or documents they belong.

-### Project Rubric
-You can find the project rubric in the classroom.

-### Software

-To complete the project, you will need a word processor and spreadsheet software.

-If you do not have word processing software on your local computer, we suggest using [Google Drive](https://www.office.com/) or [Microsoft Office in the Cloud](https://www.office.com/).
-Both of these services are free.

-There are also open source word processors such as [LibreOffice](https://www.libreoffice.org/]) and [OpenOffice](https://www.openoffice.org).

-### Submitting
-For your project submission, please export your work into pdf files.
-This will ensure that reviewers can review your work no matter what word processing and spreadsheet software you used.

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).